koiiNyan/HarvardX-CS50/Week3/README.md

 padding = ( 4 - (3 * 3) % 4) % 4 = (4 - 9 % 4) % 4 = (4 - 1) % 4 = 3 % 4 = 3.

+(The size of RGBtriple is always 3 bytes)

 ## What does `fseek` do?